About the Culinary Historians of BostonOur Membership

 Members share an interest in the social history of food and an eagerness to learn.
 Beyond that their interests and backgrounds are eclectic.
 We are cooks, writers, teachers, architects, dentists, salespeople, students.
 We are men and women, young and not-so-young.
 We are welcoming.

 Speaker meetings take place monthly, on a weeknight.
 All speaker meetings are open to the public.
-Meetings are at either the Schlesinger Library at Radcliffe Institute, or the library gallery at Newbury College, 129 Fisher Avenue Brookline, MA 02445-5796.
+Meetings time and locations can be foun on the Public Events Page.

 The culinary Historians of Boston welcomes new members.
 Annual dues are $45 per person and $15 for students.
 Non members will be charged $5 per meeting which may be applied toward memberships.
 Membership forms will also be available at each meeting.
 See Membership Form link at left, or click the "Jelly-mould."